tegorman13/Representation_Study/manuscript/output/manuscript_gfm.md

-Furthermore, research suggests that natural frequencies and absolute numbers are generally easier for individuals to understand compared to percentages or probabilities (Gigerenzer & Hoffrage, 1995; Hoffrage et al., 2000).
+Furthermore, research suggests that natural frequencies and absolute numbers are generally easier for individuals to understand compared to percentages or probabilities Hoffrage et al. (2000).
 In the context of energy conservation, using absolute units may facilitate more accurate planning and decision-making by aligning with intuitive cognitive processing.

 Despite existing studies on energy-use communication and format effects, limited research has explored how different numerical representations